Mwakai language

-Mongol, also known as Mwakai, is a Keram language of Papua New Guinea.
-Despite the name, it is not related to Mongolian, which is spoken in East Asia.
+Mwakai, also known as Mongol, is a Keram language of Papua New Guinea.

+Names

+The name "Mongol" is from Tok Pisin and refers to a village where the language is spoken.
+Native speakers call the language mwa or mwakai, which mean 'no' or 'nothing'.

+Geographic distribution

-It is spoken in Mongol village, Keram Rural LLG, East Sepik Province.
+It is spoken in the villages of Mongol (Amngwar) and Kaimbal, Keram Rural LLG, East Sepik Province.
+Many residents of these villages moved to the town of Angoram in the 1970s.

 Phonology

 Mwakai has 12 consonants and six vowels, shown in the tables below.
 This section follows Barlow (2020).